-The truth is, a treadmill workout is perfect for weight loss!
-You get a great kick-butt cardio workout and by adjusting the speed and incline on your treadmill you can create intervals that burn more fat in less time.
-In short, a treadmill helps you reach your weight loss goals a little faster.
+The truth is, a treadmill is the perfect tool to reach your fitness goals.
+You can get a kick-butt cardio workout using the speed and incline adjustments on your treadmill to create intervals that burn more body fat in less time.

 Benefits of Treadmill Workout